Tomlinson Fort House

 Three of Tomlinson Fort's sons fought in the First and Second Battles of Bull Run (1861&1862).
 They were part of the 1st, 9th and 28th Georgia Infantry Regiments.
 Both Civil War battles resulted in Confederate victories.

 Under the guidance of Mrs. Fort, the family home became known as the meeting place for the members of the local chapter of the Ladies Relief Society, which was established during the US Civil War.
-The Relief Society was part of the Women's Organization within the Church of Jesus Christ of Later Day Saints, which had began in 1842 in Illinois.
+The Relief Society was part of the Women's Organization within the Church of Jesus Christ of Latter-Day Saints, which had begun in 1842 in Illinois.

 As the economy of Milledgeville has shifted focus in recent years to emphasize tourism due to the high concentration of preserved historically significant structures, the Tomlinson Fort House has become an instrumental component to these efforts.
 The residence at its current location at 321 South Liberty Street (relocated in 1985) is featured in the most recent edition of the "Historic Walking Tour Guide - Milledgeville, Georgia".
 The house is listed as stop 15, as part of the 46 homes, buildings and pieces of property highlighted.

+The home was moved to 321 South Liberty Street in 1985 to avoid demolition, when its original location was scheduled for commercial development due to its prime location on a main throughfare.